Isekai-Project/mediawiki-extension-IsekaiVESelectLicense/README.md

 # Isekai SelectLicense VE extension
 # Installation
 this plugin require IsekaiSelectLicense extension.
-You can get it on [GitHub](https://github.com/Isekai-Project/mediawiki-extension-IsekaiSelectLicense).
+You can get it on [GitHub Repo](https://github.com/Isekai-Project/mediawiki-extension-IsekaiSelectLicense).

 # Configure
 Please add Creativecommons License in LocalSettings.php